MarkZither/MyFirstCodeGenerator/README.md

-# My First Code Generator
+# My First Source Generator

 I have worked with Boo script in the past, but [Boo](https://github.com/boo-lang/boo) and [RhinoDSL](https://github.com/ayende/rhino-dsl) have not been updated for years and are not compatible with .netstandard or .net6 so this is an attempt at an alternative.